imixs/imixs-adapters/imixs-adapters-wopi/README.md

 ## JavaScript

 The Imixs-WOPI Adapter provides a JavaScript library to open and control the Wopi Editor (Wopi Client).
 The Integration of the Wopi Client into your application is done by a iframe.
-This necessary to isolate the editor form your surrounding application.
+This is necessary to isolate the editor form your surrounding application.
-To display the editor in a iframe the script library *imixs-wopi.js* provides a method imixsWopi.openViewer.
-The method expects a DIV element in your existing web page and the access URL to place the iframe with the editor.
+To display the editor in a iframe the script library *imixs-wopi.js* provides a method `imixsWopi.openViewer`.
+The method expects a DIV element in your existing web page to place the iframe with the editor and the access URL to load the document.

 	<script type="text/javascript" src="/js/imixs-core.js"></script>